kcrary/istari/docs/files.md

   A file can be loaded only once; subsequent loads of the same file have no effect.
 Often an Istari file is loaded indirectly by IML code (such as `nat-deps.iml` below).

+- To read, compile, and execute an IML file:

+      File.import "[filename]";

+  Like load, a file can only be imported once.
+Subsequent imports of the same file have no effect.

+  Alternatively, one can load an IML file unconditionally using the primitive operation:

+      Ctrl.use "[filename]"